Eastern Europe isn’t a force on the world football stage like Western Europe, or South America, but the fans are incredibly passionate.

-It wasn’t sellout, and the fans didn’t care about the result.
-They were grateful to see some of their favourite players of all time lace up the boots, and show off a few tricks.
+It wasn’t a sellout, and the fans didn’t care about the result.
+They were grateful to see some of their favourite players of all time lace up the boots and show off a few tricks.
 Me too!
 Because of the match, Ronaldinho is now one of my favourite sports personalities.

 Of course, deep down, a player’s burning desire to win never goes away.